 The cabin is divided into a kitchen and a bedroom, and is furnished with four extra-long single beds.
 It is kept warm in the winter by a propane heater, and features propane lights, a cook stove and a refrigerator, as well as some cookware, dishes and utensils.
 However it is suggested that visitors bring their own dishes, pots, pans and utensils.
 There is a firepit and picnic table outside.
 An outhouse is located nearby.

 There is no water on-site, so visitors must bring plenty for drinking, cooking and washing.
 Other things to bring include bedding or sleeping bags, flashlights, dish soap and other basic camping gear.
 Cabin should be cleaned before departure.
-Mop, bucket and cleaning supplies provided.
+Mop, bucket and cleaning supplies provided (water is not provided).

 Please bring your own garbage bags; this is a 'pack it in, pack it out' site.
 Cabin should be cleaned before departure.
 Mop, bucket & cleaning supplies provided.